cloudops/co-website/content/english/blog/creating-infrastructure-as-code-with-packer-and-terraform-on-gcp-your-second-step-towards-devops-automation/index.md

 title: "How to Create Infrastructure as Code with Packer and Terraform on GCP: Your second step towards DevOps automation"
 lastmod: "2018-03-16"
 author: "CloudOps"
+description: Automating your CI/CD pipelines is key to adopting Infrastructure as Code.
 resources:
 - name: "thumbnail"
   src: "GCP.jpg"